sudip358/claude_route/SETUP_GUIDE.md

 # Anyclaude Setup Guide

-This guide shows you how to configure anyclaude with custom API URLs for all providers using the new interactive setup system.
+This guide shows you how to configure claude_route with custom API URLs for all providers using the new interactive setup system.

 ## Quick Start